PhilemonPhilippin/PhilemonPhilippin/README.md

 Hello there 😄 My name is **Philémon**.

-I studied **law** for 5 years, then I worked in social security law.
+I studied law for 5 years, then I worked in social security law.

 I discovered **programming** in 2017 and immediatly fell in love with it.
 I started to learn it more seriously from end of 2021.

-I want to make better software so that every one has easier and more enjoyable access to technology.

 The **languages and tools** I use are: